 Rail Freight (Paperback)

-Illustrated with over 150 stunning photographs, many of which are previously unpublished, this volume looks at the evolution of rail freight in specific localities, detailing the changes in traction, rolling stock and railway infrastructure over four decades.
+Illustrated with over 150 stunning photographs, many of which are previously unpublished, this volume looks at the changing face of rail freight in Wales and the Borders, detailing the changes in traction, rolling stock and railway infrastructure over four decades.

 Paul Shannon is, without doubt, one of the foremost experts on BR and post-privatisation rail-borne freight traffic, and these two new titles are crammed full of detailed information about the various flows and operations that have occupied train operators from the 1980s to the present day.Model Rail Magazine